poetic/eslint-config-poetic/README.md

  if they exist.*

 ## Usage
-Add the `.eslintrc` in this repo to your app directory.
+Add `.eslintrc` and `.eslintignore` files to your app directory.
 To run `eslint` on your entire project, try this from your app directory:

 `eslint --ext '.js, .jsx' .`